-Nicholas Goluses is Professor of Guitar and founder and director of the guitar programs at the Eastman School of Music, where he is a recipient of the Eisenhart Award for Excellence in Teaching.
-Before coming to Eastman, he was the first Andrés Segovia Professor at Manhattan School of Music, where he received the Doctor of Musical Arts degree, the Pablo Casals Award, and the Faculty Award of Distinguished Merit.
-His students have won major competitions throughout the world including Darwin(Australia), Allentown, GFA, D’Addario, MTNA, Appalachian, Taxco (Mexico), Rantucci, Rosario, Stotsenburg, Paracho (Mexico), Brock (Canada) World Competition, Philadelphia Guitar Society, Lone Star Competition, Louisville Competition, Memphis Competition, Harvard Foote Prize, Hamilton, Belgium, Fulbright, and CAPES (Brazil).
-In addition, his students hold numerous professorships throughout the United States, Australia, Mexico, Canada, Brazil, England, Taiwan, and Germany.
+Nicholas Goluses is Professor of Guitar, founder and director of the guitar programs at the Eastman School of Music, where he is the recipient of the Eisenhart Award for Excellence in Teaching.
+Before coming to Eastman he was the first Andrés Segovia Professor at Manhattan School of Music where he received the Doctor of Musical Arts degree, and was the recipient of the Pablo Casals Award and the Faculty Award of Distinguished Merit.
+His students have won major competitions throughout the world including Darwin(Australia), Allentown, GFA, D’Addario, MTNA, Appalachian, Taxco (Mexico), Rantucci, Rosario, Stotsenburg, Paracho (Mexico), Brock (Canada) World Competition, Philadelphia Guitar Society, Lone Star Competition, Louisville Competition, Memphis Competition, Harvard Foote Prize, Hamilton, Belgium, Fulbright, CAPES (Brazil).
+In addition his students hold numerous professorships throughout the US, Australia, Mexico, Canada, Brazil, England, Taiwan, and Germany.
 Dr. Goluses is in great demand for master classes at leading institutions throughout the world.

-Committed to performing new music for the guitar, Goluses has given world première performances of over 100 works by many of today’s leading composers, including solo pieces, concertos for guitar and orchestra, and chamber music.
+Committed to performing new music for the guitar, Goluses has given world première performances of over 100 works, including solo pieces, concertos for guitar and orchestra, as well as chamber music by many of today’s leading composers.
 His performance editions are published by Alfred Masterworks.

-He is a voting member of the National Academy of Recording Arts and Sciences (GRAMMY), is currently on the Board of Directors for the Guitar Foundation of America, and has been named Musician of the Year 2015-16 by Mu Phi Epsilon.
+He is a voting member of the National Academy of Recording Arts and Sciences (GRAMMY), is currently on the Board of Directors for the Guitar Foundation of America and has been named Musician of the Year 2015-16 by Mu Phi Epsilon.